gamemann/Godot-Testing/godot-tutorial-3d/README.md

 This is [Godot's](https://godotengine.org) [3D tutorial project](https://docs.godotengine.org/en/stable/getting_started/first_3d_game/index.html) made with Godot 4.2.
 There are a couple of customizations and checks added compared to the original.
 However, I was able to follow the tutorial smoothfully regardless of it not being confirmed it'll work on Godot 4.2.

-**Warning** - Collision boxes and camera view is a bit wonky in this version.
+**Warning** - Collision boxes and camera view are a bit wonky/messy in this version.
 I need to go back and improve these.
 This entire project is just for testing and learning Godot!